 In the first post, we established that digital products (i.e. connected devices) are an intricate part of our everyday life and yet pose significant challenges in development.
 At the end, I outlined three key learnings along the lines of prototyping, platforms and connectedness.
-In order make digital product development more iterative, I elaborated the first part of the framework in the previous post.
+In order to make digital product development more iterative, I elaborated on the first part of the framework in the previous post.

 - Expand Prototyping – rethinking prototyping to speed up development while reducing risks

-The second of the three part framework is the following.
+The second of the three-part framework is the following.

 2) Choosing Platforms is Strategic